modxcms/teleport/README.md

 # Teleport

-Teleport is a packaging toolkit for MODX Revolution.
+Teleport is an extensible scripting toolkit for working with one or more local MODX Revolution installations.

-You can use Teleport to Extract and Inject custom transport packages that are defined by a configurable Extract template known as a `tpl`.
-These transport packages can contain anything from an entire snapshot of a MODX site to one specific file or database record from the site.
+Teleport currently functions primarily as a packaging toolkit which extends the MODX Transport APIs and provides commands for extracting and injecting customizable snapshots of MODX deployments.
+But it can be extended easily to perform an infinite variety of actions related to MODX.

 ## Requirements